 4th annual event brought to you by the Exchange Club of Lake Highlands.
 Live muisc, biergarten, food and kids activity area.
 Be there for tapping the keg.

 Location: Lake Highlands Town Center, 7160 Skillman St Dallas, TX 75231

 McKinney Oktoberfest – McKinney, TX – September 26-28, 2014

 Family friendly event with German food, music, drinks and children’s activities.
 The “beer garden” is 14 blocks in the Historic Downtown square.

 Southern Star Brewing Company hosts an Oktoberfest featuring its craft beer and live music by Folk Family Revival.
-Tickets are $30 per person.
+Tickets are $40 per person.
 The Designated Driver ticket is $15.
 Tickets include beer mug, beer, bratwurst plate, and live band music.